-Dawson Casting: Pazu and Sheeta (both at approximately 13-14; it's never stated in the movie) are voiced in the Disney English version by James Van Der Beek (21) and Anna Paquin (17), and sound considerably more mature than their intended ages.
-Longtime fans of the original Japanese version have stated this as a point of contention, while others — mostly new fans unfamiliar with the film — don't find it so distracting.
+- Dawson Casting: Pazu and Sheeta (both at approximately 13-14; it's never stated in the movie) are voiced in the Disney English version by (fittingly enough) James Van Der Beek (21) and Anna Paquin (17), and sound considerably more mature than their intended ages.
+Longtime fans of the original Japanese version have stated this as a point of contention, while others don't find it so distracting.

-Ironically enough, in the Japanese version, Mayumi Tanaka and Keiko Yokoyama, both who were in their thirties (as were Barbara Goodson and Lara Cody from the Streamline dub, at 38 and 30, respectively), portray Pazu and Sheeta as high-pitched-sounding kids.
-It remains debatable over who's performance of these two characters are preferable.
+- Ironically enough, in the Japanese version, Mayumi Tanaka and Keiko Yokoyama, both who were in their thirties (as were Barbara Goodson and Lara Cody from the dub from the 80s Streamline release, at 38 and 30, respectively), portray Pazu and Sheeta as high-pitched-sounding kids.
+It remains debatable over whose performance of these two characters are preferable.